henvic/grunt-cli-config/README.md

 ## Usage example
-After you add grunt-cli-config to your package.json or use `npm install grunt-cli-config`, require the plugin passing the grunt as a parameter before invoking its apply method
+After you add grunt-cli-config to your package.json or use `npm install grunt-cli-config`, load the plugin before you invoke its applyCliConfig method
 ```
-require('grunt-cli-config')(grunt);
+grunt.loadNpmTasks('grunt-cli-config');
 ```

 Then, on a grunt task call